geoserver/geoserver/SECURITY.md

 If you encounter a security vulnerability in GeoServer please take care to report in a responsible fashion:

-1. Keep exploit details out of public forums, mailing lists and issue trackers.
+1. Keep exploit details out of public forums, mailing lists, and issue tracker.

 2. There are two options to report a security vulnerability: